qutip/qutip/doc/guide/heom/bosonic.rst

 As a side note, it is easy to see that if :math:`\Omega=0` then we get two Drude-Lorentz baths each with a coupling strength of :math:`\lambda/2`.
-Now, because :math:`\gamma` and :math:`T` are same for both of them, it the two can be combined to form a Drude-Lorentz bath of coupling strength :math:`lambda`.
+Now, because :math:`\gamma` and :math:`T` are same for both of them, the two can be combined to form a Drude-Lorentz bath with coupling strength :math:`\lambda`.

 .. admonition:: Environment API